Adela Pankhurst: Australia

-Adela emigrated to Australia in 1914 following estrangement from her family and frequent incarceration.
-Adela's experience of activism enabled her to be recruited during World War I as an organiser for the Women's Peace Army in Melbourne by Vida Goldstein.
+Pankhurst emigrated to Australia in 1914 following estrangement from her family and frequent incarceration.
+Her experience of activism enabled her to be recruited during World War I as an organiser for the Women's Peace Army in Melbourne by Vida Goldstein.
 Pankhurst wrote a book called Put Up the Sword, penned a number of anti-war pamphlets, and addressed public meetings, speaking against war and conscription.
 In 1915, With Cecilia John from the Women's Peace Army, she toured Australia, establishing branches of the Women's Peace Army.
-In 1916 she traveled through New Zealand addressing large crowds, and again toured New South Wales and Queensland arguing the importance of feminist opposition to militarism.
-In August 1917, Pankhurst was arrested during a march against rising food prices in Melbourne, which had been part of a series of sometimes violent demonstrations, unusual for the time in that they were spearheaded by women.
-British suffragette Louie (Louisa) Cullen also now in Melbourne, was among the 5000+ who signed a petition to the Australian Prime Minister for her release.
-In September 1917, she married Tom Walsh of the Federated Seamen's Union of Australasia, with whom she had a son, Richard (born in 1918) and four daughters, Sylvia (born in 1920), Christian (born in 1921), Ursula (born in 1923) and Faith (born and died in 1926).
+In 1916 she travelled through New Zealand addressing large crowds, and again toured New South Wales and Queensland arguing the importance of feminist opposition to militarism.

+In 1917, she spearheaded a protest in Melbourne against rising food prices.
+She was arrested for her involvement in the protest but released on bail until her trial.
+During this period of remand, she married her husband Tom Walsh.
+Reverend Fredrick Sinclaire married the couple on 30 September 1917.
+Prime Minister Billy Hughes offered to commute her sentence under the condition that she never gave a speech again.
+Pankhurst refused Hughes' terms and only weeks after being married returned to jail to serve her four-month sentence.
+A petition was signed by other suffragettes advocating on behalf of her release, but it was ineffective and she served her full sentence.

+Upon being released in January 1918, the Walsh family moved from Melbourne to Sydney.
+In Sydney, Adela gave birth to their son and four daughters: Richard (born 1918), Sylvia (born 1920), Christian (born 1921), Ursula (born 1923), and Faith (born and died 1926).
 Her husband had three daughters from his previous marriage.
 In 1920, Pankhurst became a founding member of the Communist Party of Australia, from which she was later expelled.

 She became disillusioned with communism and founded the anti-communist Australian Women's Guild of Empire in 1927.
-In 1941 Pankhurst became one of the founding members of the far-right nationalistic Australia First Movement.
+In 1941 Pankhurst became one of the founding members of the far-right nationalistic, Australia First Movement.
 She visited Japan in 1939, and was arrested and interned in March 1942 for her advocacy of peace with Japan.
 She was released in October.

 Tom Walsh died in 1943; afterwards, Pankhurst withdrew from public life.
 In 1960, she converted to Roman Catholicism.
 She died on 23 May 1961, and was buried according to Catholic rites.

 Posthumous recognition

 Her name and picture (and those of 58 other women's suffrage supporters) are on the plinth of the statue of Millicent Fawcett in Parliament Square, London, unveiled in 2018.

 Pankhurst Crescent, in the Canberra suburb of Gilmore, is named in her honour.

+Brian Harrison recorded an oral history interview about Adela Pankhurst with her granddaughter, Susan Hogan, as part of the Suffrage Interviews project, titled Oral evidence on the suffragette and suffragist movements: the Brian Harrison interviews.
+The interview includes details of Pankhurst's family life in Australia and of her later life.
+The collection also contains an interview about her mother, Emmeline Pankhurst.